SBilaal/balablu/README.md

 ## License
-This package is licensed under the MIT License.
+This package is licensed under the BSD-2 License.
 See the [LICENSE](https://github.com/SBilaal/balablu/blob/main/LICENSE) file for more details.

 ## Issues and Feedback
 Please file [issues](https://github.com/SBilaal/balablu/issues) to send feedback or report a bug.
 Thank you!